 As long as the proper precautions are taken disabled people are just as capable of keeping kids safe as abled people.

 How does a person with Spina Bifida actually cook a meal?
 We might cook something for your child using the microwave depending on how comfortable we are using it.
 If the microwave was too high up we would probably stick to making a sandwich or salad of some kind.
 Another option is to prepare the meal at home before going to the house you’ll be babysitting at so you’ll be ready beforehand.

 I personally don’t like to use the stove unless it’s absolutely necessary.
 When I do, I take the necessary precautions.
 I have taken three cooking classes, so I am very familiar with safety in the kitchen.
 Some disabled people aren’t comfortable with that, which is totally fine.
 My rule of thumb is don’t do something if you aren’t comfortable with it.
 That is how accidents happen.

 Cleaning can be a challenge.
 For things like toys, you can turn it into a game to encourage kids to clean up after themselves.
 As far as cleaning up messes from the kitchen or bathroom, it helps to ask the owners where the supplies are ahead of time to make sure they’re in an accessible location for you.

 Not every disabled person is able to babysit this way, this is just how I would do it.
-The most important is safety always comes first.
+The most important thing is safety always comes first!
 You are in charge and if anything happens to that child you will be held responsible.
-If anything does happen, you need to take responsibility.
+If anything does happens, you need to take responsibility.
 Accidents do happen but avoid situations that put yourself or the child in harm’s way.